Shakespeare in the Park festivals: San Francisco

 Free Shakespeare in the Park began in San Francisco in 1983, with its debut production of The Tempest in Golden Gate Park.
-Produced every year in San Francisco, Pleasanton, Cupertino, and Redwood City from July through September, this program stages professional theater free of charge throughout the San Francisco Bay Area.
+Produced every year in San Francisco, Pleasanton, Cupertino, Redwood City, and, beginning in 2023, Orinda from July through September, this program stages professional theater free of charge throughout the San Francisco Bay Area.

 San Pedro

 Shakespeare by the Sea was launched in 1998 by Producing Artistic Director Lisa Coffi.
 It presents free Shakespeare productions in San Pedro, Los Angeles and throughout Los Angeles, Orange and Ventura Counties.

 Seattle

 Since 1989, GreenStage has been producing free Shakespeare in major parks in and around Seattle.
 In 2014, they completed the entire Shakespeare canon.

 In 1994, a theater company called the Wooden O started annual summer Shakespeare performances at the Luther Burbank Amphitheater on Mercer Island, Washington.
 In later years park venues including Lynnwood, Washington and Auburn, Washington were added.
 In the spring of 2008 the Seattle Shakespeare Company merged with Wooden O and continues to present free Shakespeare productions throughout the Puget Sound region.